-If your Australian visa application has been refused or cancelled you may be eligible to have that decision reviewed.
+If your Australian visa application has been refused or your visa cancelled you may be eligible to have that decision reviewed.

-The majority of decisions made in Australia can be reviewed, including a range of decisions made overseas however strict time limits do apply.
+The majority of decisions made in Australia can be reviewed, including a certain of decisions made overseas however strict time limits do apply.

 In this article we will explain what is involved in an appeals process and what options you have available.

 What is the difference between the MRT (Migration Review Tribnal), AAT (Administrative Appeals Tribunal) and RRT (Refugee Review Tribunal)?